2026 World Cup Matches in Vancouver

 - Individual tickets per match

-- Tickets for specific matches at BC Place Stadium
+- Tickets for specific matches at BC Place

 We recommend signing up for alerts to receive notifications when new sales phases are activated.

-What to do before or after the match
+Things to do before or after the match

-Some essential experiences:
+Some unmissable experiences:

 - What to see and do in Vancouver